Copyright 2016 – Stephen Redgwell

 Grampa never kept a gun on it.
-Sometimes he’d hang his hat or coat on the wrought iron, but he kept all his rifles in the bedroom closet, except for an old 30-30 lever that was propped up against the wall, beside his desk.
+He kept all his rifles in the bedroom closet, except for an old 30-30 lever that was propped up against the wall in his study.
 Grandma said he bought the rifle new in 1946, after coming home from the war, and paid less than $100 for it.

 Even after his passing, Grandma left it there, saying that it wouldn’t feel right not seeing his old Winchester beside the desk.
 She also made me promise to keep it clean because it would be mine one day.

-That old gun rack got a new lease on life in the weeks after Grampa died.
+That old gun rack changed my family’s Christmas in the weeks after Grampa died.
 Dad and I were cleaning up his study when Grandma suggested we take it home.

 I never noticed anything unusual about it until I put it on the work bench.
 I was going to clean the metal and maybe stain or varnish the wood, when I noticed the back.
-There were a bunch of names carved on the back, the first being,
+There were a bunch of names carved onto it, the first being,

 Adelbert Emil Schneider, 1776-1829.